cjw612/chengwang/README.md

 ### Prediction of League of Legends game outcome with supervised learning methods [(link)](https://github.com/cjw612/LeagueofLegendsGameOutcomeClassification)

 - Performed feature transformation, outlier deletion, EDA, and prediction of League of Legends game outcome from a dataset with 28 features across 24,224 games.
-- Deployed and compared the outcome of supervised learning methods such as Logistic Regression, Linear Discriminant Analysis, Random Forest, and XGBoost, yielding a final prediction accuracy of over 78% across all four models.
+- Deployed supervised learning methods such as Logistic Regression, Linear Discriminant Analysis, Random Forest, and XGBoost, yielding a final prediction accuracy of over 78% across all four models.
 - Implemented hyperparameter tuning methods such as Grid Search and Bayesian Optimization to further optimize model performance.

 * * *